A Guide to Planting Density

 5 litre pots - good density is 3 per metre but 2 is perfectly acceptable and you can fit in 4.

 10 litre pots - good density is 2 per metre but 1 is perfectly acceptable and you can fit in 3 (just!).

 For other pot sizes, just use the above guide to estimate or phone us for advice.
 It's worth bearing in mind, particularly for tall expensive plants, that you don't need to stick to an exact number.
-There's nothing wrong with planting 1.5 per metre if you can't decide between 1 or 2 plants per metre.
+There's nothing wrong with planting 1.5 per metre (2 plants every 3m) if you can't decide between 1 or 2 plants per metre.

 Box plants are often planted more densely and because they are generally kept as low hedging, that gives the block effect more quickly and the plants are fine even at very high density because they never need to grow tall.